zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 produce, and the `Input` item set as the seed item.
 You can thus condition your modifiers/trigger actions/etc to act only on a specific crop.

-NOTE: conditions in `If` trigger actions don't work!
-This is a game limitation I'm not quite keen to solve just yet.
+NOTE: These conditions cannot be used in `If` actions!
+Use `selph.CustomTapperFramework_IfCrop` instead.

 Additionally, the following GSQs can be used in (and only in) the asset above: